-A 16-year-old was taken into custody Wednesday in connection with the shooting death of a 72-year-old man just south of Tower Grove Park.
+A 17-year-old will be tried as an adult in connection with the shooting death of a 72-year-old man just south of Tower Grove Park.

-According to a press release from St. Louis Metropolitan Police, the boy was taken into custody Sunday in connection with a separate Friday night robbery, but investigation revealed his connection with the Friday night shooting.
+According to a press release from St. Louis Metropolitan Police, the boy was taken into custody Sunday in connection with a separate robbery, but an investigation revealed his connection with the February shooting.